 Street is the kickoff event for First Weekend Palm Desert, a monthly celebration of arts and culture that occurs the first weekend of the month, November through May.

-A block away, One Eleven Town Center has also undergone a transformation from largely vacant strip mall to the newly renovated home of the region's first Whole Foods and Nordstrom’s Rack locations.
-A new Home Goods store is also part of this exciting development, along with additional specialty stores to be announced soon.
+A block away, One Eleven Town Center has completed its transformation from a largely vacant strip mall to newly renovated home of the region's first Whole Foods and Nordstrom Rack locations.
+A new Home Goods store is also part of this exciting development.

-The spike in development is not confined to retail and restaurants.
-At College of the Desert, multiple construction projects are underway as other recently completed multimillion dollar buildings begin to serve students and faculty.
+Development activity in Palm Desert extends beyond new hotels, event venues, and retail.
+At College of the Desert, construction projects continue to make progress as other recently completed multimillion-dollar buildings now serve students and faculty.

-The news is also exciting at Cal State San Bernardino's Palm Desert Campus, where the college's inaugural freshman class recently completed the first year of instruction, establishing the school's status as the Coachella Valley's first and only public four-year university.
+The news is also exciting at Cal State San Bernardino's Palm Desert Campus where the college's inaugural freshman class has entered its third year of instruction further establishing the school's status as the Coachella Valley's first and only public four-year university.

-The recent accreditation of the University of California, Riverside's new medical school has paved the way for UCR's presence in Palm Desert to expand.
+The accreditation of the University of California, Riverside's new medical school has paved the way for an expansion of UCR's presence in Palm Desert.
 University officials have announced plans for a new ambulatory medical center on the school's Palm Desert campus as well as continuing medical education and research facilities to complement the medical school.
-These developments will help fill the regional need for physicians and related medical professionals and will also help attract additional medical research and related businesses to Palm Desert, increasing employment and economic development.

-Palm Desert weathered the national economic downturn while maintaining fiscal responsibility and preserving the uniquely wonderful quality of life enjoyed by residents and visitors.
-The impressive growth in economic activity taking place in Palm Desert today places the community on course to continue its tradition of prosperity and innovation for years to come.
+Palm Desert continues to grow while maintaining fiscal responsibility and preserving the uniquely wonderful quality of life enjoyed by residents and visitors.
+The economic activity taking place in Palm Desert today places the community on course to continue its tradition of prosperity and innovation for years to come.

 Susan Marie Weber